NomanGul/react-page-progress/README.md

 # react-page-progress

-> React library(Yes, This is the One with HOOKS) that tracks a users progress through a page as they scroll
+> Sweet Component (Yes, This is the one with HOOKS 🚀) that tracks a users progress through a page as they scroll

 [![NPM](https://img.shields.io/npm/v/react-page-progress.svg)](https://www.npmjs.com/package/react-page-progress) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)